Note

 Past changes

 Microsoft updated Azure services to use TLS certificates from a different set of Root Certificate Authorities (CAs) on February 15, 2021, to comply with changes set forth by the CA/Browser Forum Baseline Requirements.
 Some services finalized these updates in 2022.
-View the Azure TLS certificate changes article for additional information.
+For the latest information regarding managed TLS and Azure, see Managed TLS changes.

 Article change log